6 Steps To Improve Your Conversion Rate: ASO audit that anyone can do — Part 2

 4. Monitoring of ratings and reviews

 The average ratings and reviews directly influence the click-to-install rate.
-To learn how to improve your app’s rating through reviews, read our article How to work with ratings and reviews to increase your conversion rate.
+To learn how to improve your app’s rating through reviews.

 Let’s analyze how a popular messenger from the Top 10 deals with users and their reviews: